mykola-dev/energy-meter-scanner/README.md

 # Energy Meter Scanner
 #### The easy way to collect gas/electric/water/etc meter stats

-Powered by Anylne OCR SDK
+Powered by Anyline OCR SDK

 ### Quick Start
 - Setup your Firebase account (DB, Storage, Email Authentication and Remote Config are required).
 Fortunately Android Studio is able to do it for you.